Dozens of casualties from blast at Shiite mosque in Afghanistan

-A blast at a Shiite mosque Thursday in the northern Afghan city of Mazar-e-Sharif killed or wounded at least 20 people, a Taliban official said, two days after the attack on a high school in the Shiite Hazara neighborhood in the capital Kabul.
+A blast at a Shiite mosque Thursday in the northern Afghan city of Mazar-e-Sharif killed at least 11 people and wounded dozens, a health official said, one of a series of blasts around the country.

-"A blast happened in 2nd district inside a Shiite mosque, more than 20 killed and injured," Mohammad Asif Wazeri, the spokesperson for the Taliban commander in Mazar-e-Sharif told Reuters.
+"A blast happened in 2nd district inside a Shiite mosque," Mohammad Asif Wazeri, the spokesperson for the Taliban commander in Mazar-e-Sharif told Reuters.

-Zia Zendani, the spokesperson for the provincial health authority, said around five people had been killed and more than 50 wounded in the blast.
+Zia Zendani, the spokesperson for the provincial health authority, said 11 people had been killed and 32 wounded in the blast.

+A separate blast caused at least 11 more casualties in Kunduz, another northern Afghan city, according to a provincial health official.

-The explosion came two days after blasts tore through a high school in a predominantly Shiite Hazara area in western Kabul, killing at least six people and wounding 11.
+The explosions came during the Islamic holy month of Ramadan and two days after blasts tore through a high school in a predominantly Shiite Hazara area in western Kabul, killing at least six people and wounding 11.
 The Shiite community, a religious minority in Afghanistan, is frequently targeted by Sunni militant groups, including Daesh.

 A resident of Mazar-e-Sharif said she was shopping with her sister in a nearby market when she heard a large explosion and saw smoke rising from the area around the mosque.